md-nlp-experiments/trending_topics/README.md

-# trending_topics
-Analyse trending words from news.
+# trending_topics - find trending words from news.

 Toward a sophisticated and efficient way of finding words which are trending in news